 One of the major concerns for indie authors when hiring a beta reader is about the safety of their manuscript.
-Can the beta readers can steal my work?
+Can beta readers steal my work?
 Will they publish my manuscript as theirs?
 Will they rip my beloved characters off me?
 These questions must plague your mind, and for right reasons.One of the major concerns for indie authors when hiring a beta reader is about the safety of their manuscript.
-Can the beta readers can steal my work?
+Can beta readers steal your work?
+Read on to find your answer.
 Click To Tweet

 As someone who is producing digital content on multiple channels every single day, I understand your concerns.
 I worry on similar lines every night about my posts and graphics.